MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 ##### Description

-Outputs a heading, useful e.g. for panel titles.
+Outputs a heading.
+Useful for panel titles.

 ##### Usage